11 Days Historical Vacation in Egypt

 Step Pyramid of Saqqara

-The first and most recognizable of them, known as Djoser’s Step Pyramid, may be seen at Giza with the three major pyramids and the other minor ones.
-It was built just for the king, and it wasn’t just your average Mastaba.
+At Giza, along with the other lesser pyramids and the three big pyramids, is where one may see the first and most well-known of them, also known as Djoser’s Step Pyramid.
+It wasn’t just any Mastaba; the monarch himself had ordered its construction.
 The pyramid eventually assumed the appearance of a stepped tomb since it served as the ancient Egyptians’ standard tomb.

 City of Memphis

-You will now be taken to the site of Egypt’s first capital, which served as the primary hub for the country’s religious, social, and commercial life.
+You will be informed right away of the site of Egypt’s first capital, which served as the primary centre for the nation’s social, religious, and commercial life.
 There are many sights and monuments there, but the lying statue of King Ramses II is perhaps the most magnificent.

 After that, we’ll return you to your 5-star hotel for the night.